tun72/smart-budget-tracker/README.md

 > Learn how it all works, including the folder structure, integration, AI config, and more.
 > 👉 [Watch the Course](https://www.youtube.com/watch?v=2S7Y2wewF6I)

----

 ### 💻 Step 2: Run It Locally, Setup Video, Live Preview

 Want to run this project on your own machine?
 We've got you covered:
 👉 [Setup & Live Preview Link](https://techwithemma.gumroad.com/l/nphhyz)

----

-### 🚀 Step 3: Get the Extended Version — Payment (Free Trial w/Stripe), Setup Video, Deployment, Complete Source code etc
+### 🚀 Step 3: Get the [Extended Version] — Stripe Payments Video (Free Trial), Full Source Code, Deployment & More etc

 This is the missing piece — the Stripe payment engine that powers your SaaS business.
 👉 [Get It Here](https://techwithemma.gumroad.com/l/gasvc)